-The system uses artificial intelligence to scan faces in a crowd and estimate each person’s age, gender and ethnicity, enabling an automated “Uighur alarm” to be sent to police.
+The system uses artificial intelligence to scan faces in a crowd and estimate each person’s age, sex and ethnicity, enabling an automated “Uighur alarm” to be sent to police.
 The Chinese Communist Party (CCP) has interned tens of thousands of ethnic Muslim Uighurs in “re-education” camps in Xinjiang province during a sustained campaign of persecution against the group, as well as other non-atheist minorities.

-John Honovich, founder of IPVM (an independent advisory group on surveillance technology), said the document showed how “terrifying” and “totally normalized” discriminatory technology has become.
+John Honovich, founder of IPVM (an independent advisory group on surveillance technology), said the document showed how “terrifying” and “totally normalised” discriminatory technology has become.
 “This is not one isolated company.
 This is systematic,” said Honovich.
 “A lot of thought went into making sure this ‘Uighur alarm’ works.”

-Close electronic surveillance of prisoners is all pervasive and continues round the clock in China’s estimated 400 internment centers in Xinjiang.
+Close electronic surveillance of prisoners is all pervasive and continues round the clock in China’s estimated 400 internment centres in Xinjiang.
 According to Barnabas contacts, the constant surveillance prevents even basic communications between cellmates, making the strictly controlled conditions inside the camps even harsher than the former Soviet-era gulags.
 Former detainees’ testimonies of abusive treatment in the camps include near-starvation diets, forced medication and being forbidden from praying or other religious activities.

 It was revealed in November that facial recognition cameras are being installed in churches in China by the CCP to monitor believers and ensure sermons follow rigid government guidelines.
 The move was described by one church leader as giving the authorities “complete domination” over church activities, which are already subject to tight government restrictions.